bartoszpanek1/Real-time-emotion-recognizer/README.md

 # Real-time-emotion-recognizer
 This is a model trained using FER2013 dataset and later used for real-time emotion recognition.

-Kaggle Challenge winner  - 71.2% accuracy
+Kaggle Challenge winner  - 71.2% accuracy.
-This model - 62.6% accuracy
+This model - 62.6% accuracy.

 ## Demo